ultimatedotfiles/strap/README.md

 ### It's Just Bash, Man

-Strap is a command line tool with a set of sub-commands and plugins written in 100% Bash scripts to ensure it can run out of the box on pretty much any Mac or Linux machine created in the last few years.
+Strap is a command line tool with a set of sub-commands and packages written in 100% Bash scripts to ensure it can run out of the box on pretty much any Mac or Linux machine created in the last few years.
 It doesn't require Ruby, Python, Java or any other tool to be installed on your box first in order to run (but you can install those with Strap as you see fit).
 Strap should work on any machine with Bash 3.2.57 or later.